Your browser is not supported for this experience.

 16th Street Renovations - Built in 1982, the 40-year-old 16th Street completed a major restoration in fall 2025.
 The renovated street features wider sidewalks, vibrant public spaces, expanded restaurant patios, a new tree canopy, outdoor furniture, free electric shuttle buses, interactive art and family-friendly play structures all in a car-free environment that meeting planners look for.
 16th Street’s transformation prioritizes walkability, connectivity and community engagement.

-Denver Center for the Performing Arts/Denver Performing Arts Complex – The Denver Center for the Performing Arts (DCPA) boasts an impressive calendar of performances and events for the 2025/2026 season, including Harry Potter and the Cursed Child, Hell's Kitchen, Water for Elephants and more.
+Denver Center for the Performing Arts/Denver Performing Arts Complex – The Denver Center for the Performing Arts (DCPA) boasts an impressive calendar of performances and events for the 2026/2027 season, including Disney's Beauty and the Beast, The Book of Mormon, The Great Gatsby, Death Becomes Her and more.

 The New National Western Center – Renovations at the Denver Coliseum will result in a 246-acre campus to preserve the National Western Stock Show & Rodeo as Denver’s largest event for the next 100 years and add state-of-the-art spaces to hold concerts and festivals, farmers’ markets, sporting events, trade shows and conventions, as well as office space, business incubators, classes, public art, cultural events, family activities, shops and more.
 More than 2.2 million square feet of indoor and outdoor space is being developed, including 20 acres of public plazas and flexible stockyards.